 Organized in the Chakrata Block of Dehradun, the Bissu Mela is an expansive fair that is celebrated by the Jaunsari tribe, whose origins can be traced back to that of the Pandavas.
 Celebrated for over the period of a week in virtue of a good harvest season in Uttarakhand, a major attraction of the fair sees villagers from all over gather together to shower their love and affection to 'Santoora Devi', an incarnation of Goddess Durga.
 One can indulge in the cultural diversity by grooving to the folk music wherein men and women sport vivid and flamboyant traditional clothes while bringing to life lost traditions for the younger generations to feast upon.

-Also known as the 'Himalayan Mahakumbh', this festival marks a commemoration to Goddess Nanda Devi wherein devotees from both the Garhwal and Kumaon regions of Uttarakhand come together to be a part of the sacred yatra.
-Held for a duration of three weeks and being organized once in every twelve years, the Nanda Devi Raj Jat Yatra which spans over 280 km takes almost 22 days to complete.
+Also known as the 'Himalayan Mahakumbh', this festival of Uttarakhand marks commemoration to Goddess Nanda Devi wherein devotees from both the Garhwal and Kumaon regions come together to be a part of the sacred yatra.
+Held for three weeks and being organized once every twelve years, the Nanda Devi Raj Jat Yatra which spans over 280 km takes almost 22 days to complete.
 During this yatra, all sections of the society take part- dalits play drums, thakurs blow bhankauras, and brahmins take care of ceremonial parasols.

 Known to be one of the most popular fairs in the Uttarkashi district in Uttarakhand, the Magh Mela is a religious fair that has gradually become an important source of income via tourism.
 Held during the month of January, (14th-21st January) dolis or palanquins carrying the deity, are seen flocking to the Ramlila Ground where devotees immerse themselves in the river Ganga.
 A fair which exhibits local produce and handicrafts of local artisans from all over Uttarakhand, in the modern time is not restricted to Uttarkashi district- a skiing ground being prepared in Dayara Bugyal, a premier meadow in India.

-Uttarakhand is home to people of varied culture, but many of their festivals revolve around harvest and agriculture, which is an integral source of their livelihood.
+Uttarakhand is home to people of varied culture, but many of the festivals in Uttarakhand revolve around harvest and agriculture, which is an integral source of their livelihood.